Moghees244/hacking-notes/active-directory-penetration-testing/security-controls/mitigation-and-detection.md

 - event ID 4625: An account failed to log on over a short period may indicate a password spraying attack.
 - event ID 4771: Kerberos pre-authentication failed, which may indicate an LDAP password spraying attempt

+## Kerberoasting

+### Remediation

+- Set a long and complex password or passphrase for non-managed service accounts
+- It is recommended to use MSA and gMSA, which use very complex passwords, and automatically rotate on a set interval or accounts set up with LAPS.
+- Monitor the TGS ticket requests, any abnormal number of requests can signal the use of automated kerberoasting tools.
+- Restricting the use of the RC4 algorithm.
+(Test properly)
+- Domain Admins and other highly privileged accounts should not be used as SPN accounts

+### Detection

+- event ID 4769: A Kerberos service ticket was requested
+- event ID 4770: A Kerberos service ticket was renewed
+- Note that 10-20 Kerberos TGS requests for a given account can be considered normal in a given environment.

+## ACL Abuse

+### Remediation

+- Auditing for and removing dangerous ACLs
+- Monitor group membership
+- All high-impact groups in the domain should be monitored to alert IT staff of changes that could be indicative of an ACL attack chain.
+- Audit and monitor for ACL changes

+### Detection

+- event ID 5136: A directory service object was modified